sai36/Temporal_SegSRGAN/temporal/README.md

 SegSRGAN_training_modified.py is used for training the full GAN model.
 The code can be modified to make it run only for the generator by removing the discriminator training.<br />
 All the inputs should be of .nii format.<br />
-temporal_cropped_dgx.csv contains the path to the files which is used for training.
-Only the path to the parent directory should be given in the temporal_cropped_dgx.csv file.
+"temporal_cropped_dgx.csv" contains the path to the files which is used for training.
+Only the path to the parent directory should be given in the "temporal_cropped_dgx.csv" file.
 The code automatically goes inside the sub-directory and reads the files.
 For example, the path to the parent directory should be given like
 ```
 /proj/Mice_Results/1
 ```
-The actual images should be in ```/proj/Mice_Results/1/1/Image_2.nii``` , ```/proj/Mice_Results/1/1/Mask_identical.nii```
+The actual images should be in ```/proj/Mice_Results/1/1/Image_2.nii``` , ```/proj/Mice_Results/1/1/Mask_identical.nii``` <br />
 An example of how to run the code for training is given by:  <br />

 ```